tarwn/lessthandot-hugo/blogs/content/posts/2012-07-03-monitoring-and-logging-as-a-service-common-bits.md

 	}
 }
 ```
 The global.asax file allows us to wire logic into the global application workflow.
-On startup we get a provider, based on our &#8220;Sensitive Settings&#8221; configuration file, set that as our default logger, then go ahead and log our first message with entries to indicate this is application startup and the current UTC timestamp.
+On startup we get a provider, based on our “Sensitive Settings” configuration file, set that as our default logger, then go ahead and log our first message with entries to indicate this is application startup and the current UTC timestamp.
 Each time we receive a request from a web browser, we use our on line logging call to log the browsers UserAgent string and a timestamp.
 When an error goes unhandled, we can log that too.

 Elsewhere in our application we can use those same one line calls to pass information to the logging service.
-The HomeController logs information, but instead uses the CaptureElapsedTime method to log information and the time that elapses between it&#8217;s instantiation and disposal.
+The HomeController logs information, but instead uses the CaptureElapsedTime method to log information and the time that elapses between it's instantiation and disposal.

 **SampleSiteWithLogging.Controllers.HomeController** (<a href="https://github.com/tarwn/InstrumentationSampleCode/blob/master/SampleSiteWithLogging/Controllers/HomeController.cs" title="HomeController.cs on Github" target="_blank">source</a>)